 How to use the DLS CRO Issue Management Tool

 This tool is based on a commercial issue tracking application called JIRA.
-The tool is used to manage problem reporting and requests for interoperability testing and is now available for use.
+The tool is used to manage problem reporting and requests for interoperability testing and is available for use from this link.
 Below is an explanation of how the tool should be used.
 A short video is also available.
 If you do not have a login for the tool and think you need one please email us requesting access the the JIRA / DIMT tool.